 Recently one Monday morning while I was getting ready for work in Stuart ( I live in Port St. Lucie ) my ear started to bend as I starting hearing a very strange gurgling noise coming from my guest bathroom.
 It sounded like the toilet hit a geyser.
 It was so noticeable I dropped what I was doing to go investigate.
 Went I poked inside the bathroom I was shocked to see the water in the toilet sloshing back and forth it was almost as if the toilet was possessed.

-I went over to speak the driver and sure enough he was in the midst of performing what is known as a sewer clean-out for Martin County.
-Apparently they do this in order to flush out debris and sand that often begins to impede the flow of the sewer lines throughout St. Lucie County and Martin County.
-In addition the technician was telling me that they use a video camera line inspection system so they can see what is happening within the pipes make sure there are no cracks or blockages in the pipes.
+I went over to speak to the driver and sure enough, he was in the midst of performing what is known as a sewer clean-out for Martin County.
+Apparently, they do this in order to flush out debris and sand that often begins to impede the flow of the sewer lines throughout St. Lucie County and Martin County.
+In addition, the technician was telling me that they use a video camera line inspection system so they can see what is happening within the pipes make sure there are no cracks or blockages in the pipes.

 So the mystery was solved and my toilet went back to being itself again.
 So if your toilet starts sounding like it is possessed, it’s probably just the county cleaning out the sewers.
 But if that’s not the problem, ‘Quick…Call Cooke’s!’.